GSA/digitalgov.gov/content/posts/2012-04-10-usa-gov-mobile-apps-gallery.md

 ---
+url: /2012/04/10/usa-gov-mobile-apps-gallery/
 date: 2012-04-10 9:25:46 -0400
-title: 'USA.gov Mobile Apps Gallery'
+title: USA.gov Mobile Apps Gallery
-summary: 'In April 2012, the U.S. General Services Administration launched a &amp;#8220;full stack&amp;#8221; responsive redesign of the federal mobile apps galleries\: apps.USA.gov and apps.GobiernoUSA.gov.
+summary: 'In April 2012, the U.S. General Services Administration launched a &amp;#8220;full stack&amp;#8221; responsive redesign of the federal mobile apps galleries: apps.USA.gov and apps.GobiernoUSA.gov.
 The full stack includes both a REST API and a complete redesign of the site using responsive design techniques.
 Responsive web design allows the content on a website to respond to the'
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Mobile
 tag: